mspncp/gosu-wiki/To Do.md

   * If there ever is functionality to 'and' and 'or' Gosu::Button, how would one check in buttonDown?
   * Deprecate beginGL/endGL in favor of scheduleGL
   * Add QuickLook support to image loading on 10.5+ via QLThumbnailImageCreate :D
+  * Add Gosu::StringArg (a variant of char*/wchar*/string/wstring)
+  * How would a TexturePacker like thingie work for Gosu?